 - Gloves: You may want them for the summit when it cools off.

 - Baseball or Full Brimmed Hat: Helps keep sweat out of your eyes and provides some sun protection.
+Patagonia has some great baseball ones and Outdoor Research has a wide brimmed one that came in clutch for us during our 4-day trekking adventure in Nepal!

 - Buff (or similar): something to keep the dust away from the majority of your face and/or to provide an extra level of sun protection.
-I can get awfully dusty on the descent as it’s a lot of loose gravel.
+It can get awfully dusty on the descent as it’s a lot of loose gravel.

 What should I put inside my backpack?